spcl/serverless-benchmarks/docs/platforms.md

 **Note**: The `resources_id` is used to uniquely identify and track resources created by SeBS for a specific deployment.

+> [!NOTE]
+> On Cloudflare, SeBS needs the following permissions: Workers Scripts (Worker usage), Workers R2 Storage (access to R2 buckets), Workers KV Storage (access to KV namespaces), Workers Containers (containers).
+When creating an API token, ensure that these permissions are included.
+**Terminology mapping**: SeBS uses the term *function* throughout its CLI and configuration.
+On Cloudflare, the equivalent unit of deployment is a **Worker**.
+Wherever SeBS refers to a function (e.g. `--function-name`, `create_function`, `CloudflareWorker`), it refers to a Cloudflare Worker script deployed to `{name}.{account}.workers.dev`.

 ### Language Support

 Cloudflare Workers support multiple languages through different deployment methods: